Ashtavinayak Yatra Package from Mumbai — 6-Day Sacred Tour of 8 Ganesha Temples

 • Hotel Breakfast at Leisure

-• Shaniwarwada Fort — the great Peshwa palace-fortress (1732 CE); once the seat of the Maratha Empire’s Peshwa rulers.
-Destroyed by fire in 1828, it still showcases the magnificent teak Delhi Gate with iron spikes, the lotus fountain, and ruins of the seven-storey main tower.
+• Shaniwarwada Fort—the great Peshwa palace-fortress (1732 CE); once the seat of the Maratha Empire’s Peshwa rulers.
+Destroyed by fire in 1828, it still showcases the magnificent teak Delhi Gate with iron spikes, the lotus fountain, and ruins of the seven-story main tower.
 A haunting atmosphere of a fallen empire, with a sound and light show in the evenings.

 • Aga Khan Palace — the beautiful 1892 palace where Mahatma Gandhi and Kasturba Gandhi were detained during the Quit India Movement (1942–44).
 Kasturba Gandhi died here, and the palace houses the samadhi (memorial) of Kasturba Gandhi and Mahadev Desai, Gandhi’s secretary.
 A place of deep historical emotion.